DVM Admissions Frequently Asked Questions

 Yes!
 This is an exciting opportunity as there are currently fewer than 35 accredited veterinary programs in the United States.

-The USU CVM will use the Veterinary Medical College Application Service (VMCAS) in subsequent cycles.
+The USU CVM uses the Veterinary Medical College Application Service (VMCAS).
 For more information on applying through VMCAS, visit the AAVMC's Application Instructions webpage.

 No. Your application will not be evaluated differently if you attend USU as an undergraduate.